iasonrap/mlops31/reports/README.md

 > Answer:

 --- question 31 fill here ---
 Student s240056 was in charge about buliding the docker image and therefore extended to make sure the requirements were always in line with the code.
 Also took the task to do some profiling in the code to ensure efficient code.
+Student s240154 was in charge of data.
+Downloaded them and then storage to google Bucket, implement the data.py file.
+Also initialized the git repo and the Google Cloud project, and then managed to merge all the PRs and create some processes in Google Cloud Platform.